SAP-samples/teched2025-AD165/exercises/ex3/README.md

 > [!NOTE]
 > You have already created a SAP UI Integration card in Exercise 2.
 Similarly, UI integration cards were already pre-created for ease of this **Guided Experience** exercise.
 > While creating the Guided Experience, you will not be able to interact with the card, even though the cards are visible in the wizard steps.
-Once you sibmit the overall guided experience, the users will be able to interact with the step UIs when they initiate the wizard flow.
+Once you submit the overall guided experience, the users will be able to interact with the step UIs when they initiate the wizard flow.

 In this step, the user is asked to define the problem statement, who is affected by the problem and what would be the impact of the AI driven solution idea that he wants to capture through this wizard.
 This will help AI to find matching standard solution or ideas submitted by other users.